RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 * **maxIterations**: Number of attempts to swap buckets before declaring filter as full and creating an additional filter.
 A low value is better for speed while a higher number is better for filter fill rate.
+* **expansion**: When a new filter is created, its size will be the size of the current filter multiplied by `expansion`.

 ### Complexity